askeladd123/log-timer/README.md

 # log timer
 A command line program I made to improve my workflow.
-Below is the output of `log-timer help`:
+Below is the output of `log help`:

 ```
 This tool helps you keep track of time.
 Example usage:
-- 'log-timer start washing-dishes'
+- 'log start washing-dishes'
-- 'log-timer stop' when you're done.
+- 'log stop' when you're done.
 The program will add an entry with the time you washed dishes to a log file.
-See 'log-timer config set --help' for initial setup of the log file.
+See 'log config set --help' for initial setup of the log file.

-Usage: log-timer [COMMAND]
+Usage: log [COMMAND]

 Commands:
   start   Begin timing an activity now.